Iconic World Cup

 As a result, ‘Subbuteo’ is enjoying an exciting renaissance in its homeland which has been recognised by FISTF in the award of the 2024 World Cup to the ESA.

-In homage to Peter Adolf and the heritage of the iconic game of Subbuteo, the ESA has chosen to host this prestigious international event in Tunbridge Wells, where the game was born.
+In homage to Peter Adolph and the heritage of the iconic game of Subbuteo, the ESA has chosen to host this prestigious international event in Tunbridge Wells, where the game was born.

 The World Cup offers the opportunity not only to promote this wonderful sport but also to create an enduring legacy.
 ESA events focussed on young people have shown just how well they take to the game once introduced to it.